project-image

 3 Month Tech Work Progress update – New Beta Test Environment

-almost 2 years ago – Tue, Jul 19, 2022 at 12:20:14 AM
+over 3 years ago – Tue, Jul 19, 2022 at 12:20:14 AM

 We want to thank you for your patience.
 As you are aware we had some significant issues that we needed to take time to solve that we estimated would take 3 months.
 We are now 3 months and 1 week after that and finally have some news for you as well as a new Beta Test Environment for you to use.